 Diagnosed with a blood test

 Syphilis is a bacterial infection that was almost extinct in Sweden.
 In later years cases have increased, especially among men who have sex with men, even though very few still get infected.
-Close to 500 people are diagnosed with syphilis every year in Sweden (2019), of which most are men who have sex with men.
+In 2021, 591 cases of syphilis were reported in Sweden, the majority of which occurred among men who have sex with men.

 Syphilis is most often transmitted through contact between mucous membranes, but the infection can also be transmitted via the skin in areas with sores caused by the syphilis bacteria.
 Syphilis is easily transmitted in anal and vaginal intercourse without a condom and in oral sex with penis, vagina or anus.
 The risk of transmitting syphilis is greatest at the beginning of the infection.
 After that, the risk of transmission decreases.
 Syphilis is a systematic infection, which means that it affects your entire body.